timescale/docs.timescale.com-content/api-timescaledb.md

 ```

 Convert table `conditions` to hypertable with time partitioning on `time` and
-space partitioning (4 partitions) on `location`, then add two additional dimensions:
+space partitioning (4 partitions) on `location`, then add two additional dimensions.
+(*Note: More than one additional partitioning dimension is currently experimental and not
+recommended for production deployments.*)
 ```sql
 SELECT create_hypertable('conditions', 'time', 'location', 2);
 SELECT add_dimension('conditions', 'time_received', interval_length => 86400000000);